MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-scep-certificate-delivery.md

 ### Windows

-On the Windows device, verify the certificate was delivered:
+On a Windows device, verify the certificate was delivered:

 - Run **eventvwr.msc** to open Event Viewer.
 Go to **Applications and Services Logs** > **Microsoft** > **Windows** > **DeviceManagement-Enterprise-Diagnostic-Provider** > **Admin** and look for **Event 39**.
 This Event should have a general description of: **SCEP: Certificate installed successfully.**